Voya Index Solution 2030 Portfolio

 Short-Term Capital Gain: The profit realized from the sale of securities held for less than one year.

 Long-Term Capital Gain: Gain on the sale of a security where the holding period was 12 months or more and the profit was subject to the long-term capital gains tax.

 Portfolio Management Team

 Chief Investment Officer, Multi-Asset Strategies and Solutions

-As with any portfolio, you could lose money on your investment in the Voya Index Solution Portfolios.
-Although asset allocation seeks to optimize returns given various levels of risk tolerance, you still may lose money and experience volatility.
-Market and asset class performance may differ in the future from historical performance and the assumptions used to form the asset allocations for the Voya Index Solution Portfolios.
-There is a risk that you could achieve better returns in an underlying portfolio or other portfolios representing a single asset class than in the Voya Index Solution Portfolios.
+As with any portfolio, you could lose money on your investment in a Voya Index Solution Portfolio.
+Although the strategy seeks to optimize risk-adjusted returns given various time horizons, you still may lose money and experience volatility.
+Forward looking asset class assumptions and market judgment are used to form the asset allocations for the Voya Index Solution Portfolio.
+There is risk that you could achieve better returns in an underlying portfolio or other portfolios representing a single asset class than in the Voya Index Solution Portfolio.
 Please keep in mind, using asset allocation as part of your investment strategy neither assures nor guarantees better performance and cannot protect against loss in declining markets.

 The Index Solution Portfolios may only be offered to variable annuity and variable life insurance separate accounts, ("Variable Contracts"), qualified pension and retirement plans which includes plans qualified under Sections 401 of the Internal Revenue Code ("IRC") as well as 403(b) annuity plans, 403(b)(7) custodial accounts, 408(a) individual retirement accounts, eligible governmental and deferred compensation plans under Sections 414(d) or 457(b) or plans described in 501(c)18 of the IRC, certain investment advisers and their affiliates in connection with the creation or management of the Index Solution Portfolios and certain other management investment companies.